rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

 1. Use the `cat` command to review the current contents of the `/etc/fstab` file.

-2. Before making any changes to it, make a backup of the `/etc/fstab` file.
+2. Before making any changes, backup the `/etc/fstab` file.
 Type:

     ```bash
     [root@localhost ~]# cp /etc/fstab  /etc/fstab.copy